Quandary Consultants is currently hiring!

 Job Type: Full-time Hourly

-Schedule: Monday – Friday, 40 hours a week average, occasional overtime
+Schedule: Monday – Friday, Minimum of 40 per week

 Work Location: Denver, CO: Reliably commute to Denver office daily